This post was updated on March 9, 2023. It was originally published on March 23, 2021.

-Colleges have now mailed or are currently mailing financial aid letters to countless college-bound students, and these students need to make their decisions for college enrollment by the May 1st deadline (or June 1st, as many colleges have pushed back the decision deadline).
+Colleges are now mailing financial aid award letters to millions of college-bound students, and these students need to make their enrollment decisions by the May 1st deadline.
 Many students will have multiple offers, and families will need to decide which award offer is best.

-Here are a few things to watch out for when reviewing your award letter:
+Here are a few things to watch out for when reviewing your financial aid award letter:

 The Total Cost of College

 Award letters can seem very generous if all costs are not listed.
 Many award letters only show basic costs, such as tuition, room and board, and books and supplies, but tuition can vary depending on the availability of classes and there are always fees attached to tuition costs.

-Room and board can also vary depending on the meal plans chosen; many students will purchase snacks during the day or Starbucks to get started in the morning.
+Room and board can also vary depending on the meal plan chosen; many students will purchase snacks during the day or Starbucks to get started in the morning.
 It is important to be mindful that these expenses add up; perhaps, the full-blown meal plan may not be necessary for everyone.

 Books and supplies can also be understated: a $1,000 budget for books and supplies can dwindle quickly when many textbooks cost $100 or more, and a laptop can eat up that entire budget.
 Supplies and fees can also be far more expensive alone for engineering, art, and computer science majors.

 Additionally, travel costs and personal expenses are rarely covered in the financial award letter but can add up to $3,000 per year or more.

 If the entire cost of attending that particular college is not represented, the financial aid award letter can look pretty good.